manifoldco/slack-starterbot/README.md

 ```

 ## Sanity Check
-Lets sanity check we can actually talk to slack using manifold cli:
-1. With virtualenv active (`source bin/active`):
+Lets sanity check we can actually talk to slack using manifold cli, with virtualenv active (`source bin/active`)
 1. `manifold run -p till-demo python`
 2. And inside the Python REPL enter the following:
 ```
 import os
 from pytill import pytil